-Our Pioneer hall shows the life the early settlers lived including the Doctors etc and in the Gumdigger's hall are fascinating insights into the life of the Dalmatian Gumdiggers and exhibited is the restored Blackstone engine which ran the old gum washing machines plus life-like models scraping gum outside the original historic Gumdigger's hut.
+Our Pioneer hall shows the life the early settlers lived.
+The Gumdiggers' hall displays fascinating insights into the life of the Dalmatian Gumdiggers.
+Exhibited is the restored Blackstone engine which ran the old gum washing machines and life-like models scraping gum outside an original Gumdigger's hut.

-The passions of the avid collector are also satisfied with the extensive displays in our Collector's Collection Hall ranging from birds eggs to thimbles, and within the fully restored Aratapu Library, built in 1874 and now part of the museum, the musical history of the district is told; the focal point of which is an extensive Accordion collection from around the world and includes the renown Kevin Friedrich Accordion collection.
+The passions of the avid collector are also satisfied with the extensive displays in our Collector's Hall ranging from birds eggs to thimbles.
+Within the fully restored Aratapu Library built in 1874 and now part of the museum, the musical history of the district is told.
+The focal point of is an extensive accordion collection from around the world and includes the renown Kevin Friedrich Accordion collection.